 \section{Abstract}

-A widely known result of Howard Elman, and its improvements due to Gerhard Starke, Michael Eiermann and Oliver Ernst, gives a bound on the (worst-case) GMRES residual norm using quantities related to the field of values of the given matrix and of its inverse.
-In this note we give a simple and direct proof that these bounds also hold for the ideal GMRES approximation.
-Our work was motivated by a question of Otto Strnad, a student at the Charles University in Prague.
+A widely known result of Elman, and its improvements due to Starke, Eiermann and Ernst, gives a bound on the worst-case GMRES residual norm using quantities related to the field of values of the given matrix and its inverse.
+We prove that these bounds also hold for the ideal GMRES approximation, and we derive and discuss some improvements of the bounds.